Hariri Institute Research Awards

 - A project description that includes its readiness and dependencies, expected outcomes and deliverables, and potential future extramural funding sources.

 - How the project meets the selection criteria, and discussion of why this project is not currently appropriate for other available funding sources.

 - Requested budget and justification.
 Allowable expenses include grad student and visiting faculty salary and expense software development efforts via SAIL.
-Ineligible expenses include overhead, fringe benefits, travel, publications and PI/faculty salaries.
+Ineligible expenses include overhead, fringe benefits, travel, events, publications and PI/faculty salaries.
 Note, funds may be carried forward at most one year and by approval only.

 For technical/research-related questions, please contact Andrei Lapets, Director of Research Development, at email@example.com.